After a long day at work, a long day of traveling or even a long day of nothing at all, there’s no better feeling than relaxing into a hot bath.

 With a budget in mind, LUSH needed a solution that would allow them to consistently deliver large amounts of impactful content while continuously captivating their community.
 And, Lushies aren’t just typical customers; they’re loyal brand advocates who connect with the brand not only because of the focus on community engagement and advocacy, but because of LUSH’s commitment to ethical campaigns and promoting change for the betterment of the planet.

-LUSH incorporates authentic customer-created content across their social channels and web experiences, all while saving time and budget spend — and they aren’t stopping there.
+LUSH incorporates authentic customer-created content across their social channels and web experiences, all while saving time and budget — and they aren’t stopping there.

 LUSH replaces traditional advertising spend with customer-created assets that perform